Music Gateway logo

 So what did Taylor mean by this?

-To make an album sonically cohesive is to make it fit together.
-Each song has a connection with the other, that’s based on the vibe, rather than the lyrics or the emotional theme.
+To make an album cohesive is to make it fit together.
+Each song has a connection with the other, which is based on the vibe, rather than the lyrics or the emotional theme.

 Pink Floyd is one of the bands known for emphasising sonics in their compositions.